 Shortly after graduating from university, Samantha decided that she would combine her love for the English language with her desire to travel and seek a career as an English teacher.
 Samantha is originally from the United States and holds a Bachelor of Arts in English (creative writing) from the University of Central Florida.

 In her spare time, Samantha enjoys reading, cooking, and exploring the beautiful sights in Europe.

 For teachers and students everywhere...
 This little nine-year-old boy is already learning how to inspire.

 1. Tell us about your time living and teaching abroad.

-2. Where did you receive you TEFL Certification?
+2. When and where did you receive your TEFL Certification?